Deploying BlueFletch Enterprise via Microsoft Intune (Endpoint Manager) EMM

 Managed Apps displays all the Managed Google Play Store apps available for the device to install and the current installation status of each.

-EMS Portal monitors if a device has successfully run all the plays in its assigned playbook.
+The BlueFletch Portal monitors if a device has successfully run all the plays in its assigned playbook.
 An admin can view this in Playbook MDM, under the Devices subtab (read more details about the Devices page here).